 Why doing Qigong?

 There are numerous reasons for doing Qigong.
 Qigong can be practiced with the purpose to maintain and improve health.
 We can practice Qigong because we enjoy in harmonious movement, because we would like to improve our strength, flexibility, speed, be in optimal form, full of vitality and energy.
-We practice Qigong because we would like to reduce stress, enjoy more in everyday things, focus better on the things that are really important to us, being more aware of ourselves and of our surrounding.
-We practice Qigong because we would like to feel inner peace or expand our consciousness and more and more.
+We also practice Qigong because we would like to reduce stress, enjoy more in everyday things, focus better on the things that are really important to us, being more aware of ourselves and of our surrounding.
+And we practice Qigong because we would like to feel inner peace or expand our consciousness and more and more.

-If we do Qigong regularly and persistently, slowly the everyday practice of Qigong become for us something natural and indispensable, pure pleasure for our body, mind and spirit.
+If we do Qigong regularly and persistently, slowly the everyday practice of Qigong become for us something natural and indispensable.
+Pure pleasure for our body, mind and spirit.